by Jonas E. Alexis

 If actions mean something, Adelson has at least three articles in his newspaper Israel Hayom (Israel Today) featuring Donald Trump approvingly.
 Far from being “neutral,” Trump did an interview for one of those articles saying that winning the presidential bid would be “tremendous news for Israel.”
 Trump, like Hillary Clinton who has already bowed down to Benjamin Netanyahu, moves on to tell the editor of the Israeli paper:

 “Your friend is leading in the primaries.
-I’ve always been your friend, even at the toughest moments.
+I’ve always been your friend, even in the toughest moments.
 And that’s not going to change.
 I love you.”

 These actions seem to have an enormously powerful influence on Israelis.
 “This might be the most surprising poll from a wild, unpredictable 2016 campaign: One in four Israeli Jews would vote for Donald Trump.”